 For low-end HMIs, proprietary links still exist.
 These HMIs typically have smaller screen sizes—12 in. and smaller—and the price of the operator-interface software usually is bundled into the total cost.
 We often refer to these low-end HMIs as operator interface terminals (OITs), which encompass everything from simple two-line displays with 16 keys to 12-in. color LCD touchscreens.

 Vendors that make controllers and OITs usually tie them together via a proprietary digital interface.
-This locks machine and robot builder OEMs into using only that vendor’s family of controllers if they choose the same vendor’s OIT.
+This locks machine- and robot-builder OEMs into using only that vendor’s family of controllers, if they choose the same vendor’s OIT.
 This proprietary lockdown makes implementation very straightforward because the proprietary link between the controller and the OIT has been thoroughly tested and is optimized for the particular hardware.

-Increased openness between controllers and HMIs has drastically reduced prices and increased performance for both PC-based HMI software and for OITs.
-It is even reducing controller prices as OEMs are no longer forced to use a particular brand of controller just because they want or need to use a certain HMI platform.
+Increased openness between controllers and HMIs has reduced prices drastically and increased performance for both PC-based HMI software and for OITs.
+It even is reducing controller prices as OEMs no longer are forced to use a particular brand of controller just because they want or need to use a certain HMI platform.